 More lamb recipes

-If you’ve tried this slow cooker lamb shoulder recipe, or any other recipe on the blog, then let us know how you got on in the comments below, we love hearing from you!
+If you’ve tried this slow cooker lamb shoulder recipe, let us know how you got on in the comments below.

 Slow Cooker Lamb Shoulder

-- Heat the oil in a large pan.
-Add the lamb shoulder and brown on all sides.1 tablespoon olive oil, 1.3 kg lamb shoulder
+- Heat 1 tablespoon Olive oil in a large pan.
+Add 1.3 kg Lamb shoulder and brown on all sides.

-- Put the onions and carrots in the slow cooker.
-Place the browned lamb on top of the vegetables.1 onion, 1 carrot
+- Put 1 Onion and 1 Carrot into the slow cooker.
+Place the browned lamb on top of the vegetables.

 - Using a sharp knife, cut holes into the lamb.
-Push a slice of garlic and some rosemary leaves into each hole.2 g fresh rosemary, 3 garlic cloves
+Push slices of 3 Garlic clove and some rosemary leaves into each hole.

-- Season and pour on the stock.
-Be careful to pour the stock around the lamb, not over the top of it.350 ml vegetable stock
+- Season and pour in 350 ml Vegetable stock.
+Be careful to pour the stock around the lamb, not over the top of it.

 - Cook on high for 5 hours.